Netatalk/netatalk/INSTALL.md

 Required for Spotlight support:

+  - D-Bus (also used by avahi and afpstats)
   - talloc
   - tracker version 0.12 or later, or tinysparql and localsearch version 3.8.0 or later
   - bison